ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - Data tables create section must be beautify. like product create
 - data table dropdown must have first option as 'select an Option' with null value.
-- drop product search by barcode or id.
-- return product search by barcode or id.
-- drop product and return product will be custom make.

 - number validation , number must be greatr than or equal to zero.
-- User table -> name must be unique
 - barcode of memo and search by scan
-- total due
-- in customer and suppliers view must be added. this view will be list of every puechase or order he made.
 - in product barcode print button.
 - drop product auth
 - bar code print page
-- yearly expense
 - every modal must have withTrashed
 - number validation for positive
 - in setting every required items update must be 2.
 - employee phone validation error.